Pedro Feliz: Philadelphia Phillies

 On January 31, 2008, Feliz signed a two-year deal with the Philadelphia Phillies.
 The Giants had offered Feliz more guaranteed money, but Feliz felt alienated by the Giants' demeanor during contract negotiations.
 In 2008, struggling with an inflamed lower back, Feliz's power declined from previous seasons, but on October 29, 2008, he delivered one of the most important base hits in Phillies history, when he knocked in Eric Bruntlett, to plate the winning run, in Philadelphia's Game 5, World Series-clinching win over the Tampa Bay Rays.

 On November 8, 2009, Philadelphia management declined to exercise Feliz's option for the 2010 season, thereby making him a free agent, once again.

 Houston Astros

 On December 10, 2009, Feliz signed a free agent, $4 million, 1-year deal, with the Houston Astros.

 St. Louis Cardinals

 On August 19, 2010, the Astros traded Feliz to the St. Louis Cardinals, in exchange for cash considerations and pitcher David Carpenter.

 Kansas City Royals

 On February 3, 2011, Feliz was signed to a Minor League Baseball (MiLB) deal by the Kansas City Royals, with an invitation to Spring Training.
 On March 27, he was released.

-Minor leagues redux

-Feliz signed with the Camden Riversharks in the independent leagues on May 13, 2011.
+Camden Riversharks

+On May 13, 2011, Feliz signed with the Camden Riversharks of the Atlantic League of Professional Baseball.
+In 72 games he hit .298/.362/.480 with 11 home runs, 45 RBIs and 1 stolen base.

+San Diego Padres

 On August 10, 2011, Feliz signed a minor league contract with the San Diego Padres and was assigned to the Triple-A Tucson Padres.

+Camden Riversharks (second stint)

 Pedro returned to the Riversharks for the 2012 season.
+In 79 games he hit .285/.335/.426 with 9 home runs and 38 RBIs.